xxl4/me/source/resume/index.md

 ### Open Source Ecommerce Platform

 - **Description**: Contributed to an open-source e-commerce platform by adding new features, fixing bugs, and improving performance.
 Developed using Php, Laravel, Redis, MySQL, Es, JavaScript, HTML, and CSS.
-Hosted on GitHub.
+Hosted on Aws.
+Use Github for version control and CI/CD pipelines for automated testing and deployment.

 - **Contribution**: Implemented user authentication, product search, and shopping cart functionality.
 Optimized database queries and front-end rendering.
 Fixed security vulnerabilities and performance bottlenecks.
+Collaborated with the community to review and merge code changes.

+-- **Technologies**: Php, Laravel, Redis, MySQL, Es, JavaScript, HTML, CSS, Git, Docker, Kubernetes, AWS, GCP, Azure, Linux, Windows, DevOps, CI/CD, Security, Networking

 ### Machine Learning Model Deployment

 - **Description**: Deployed a machine learning model for image recognition using Flask, Docker, and Kubernetes.
 Built a RESTful API to serve predictions and monitor model performance.
 Integrated with CI/CD pipelines for automated testing and deployment.

 - **Contribution**: Developed the Flask application to load the model, preprocess images, and serve predictions.
 Containerized the application using Docker for portability and scalability.
 Orchestrated the deployment using Kubernetes for high availability and fault tolerance.

+-- **Technologies**: Python, Flask, Docker, Kubernetes, CI/CD，Github, DevOps, DevSecOps, Security, Networking, Machine Learning, AI, ML, Deep Learning, Neural Networks, RESTful API, Flask

 ### Personal Portfolio Website